jaredatron/reactatron/README.md

 #### State

-- state is just a big plan object
-- IT IS NOT state a string key, value store !!!!!
+- state is a value store where the value must be a string so we use JSON